mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 * `SCHEDULE`

     identity of a control program that is used to specify the order of execution of other programs.

+* `SEGMENT`

+    phase of a recipe process that some product goes through.

 * `SERIAL_NUMBER`